Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 -----------------------------

-Query languages such as SQL are not general-purpose programming languages; they support easy, efficient access to large data sets, but are not intended to be used for complex calculations.
+Query languages such as SQL are not general-purpose programming languages; they support easy, efficient access to large data sets, are extremely efficient for specific types of analysis, but may not be the right choice for all analysis.
 When complex computations are required, one can embed query language statements into a programming language or statistical package.
 For example, we might want to calculate the interquartile range of funding for all grants.
-While this calculation can be accomplished in SQL, the resulting SQL code will be complicated.
+While this calculation can be accomplished in SQL, the resulting SQL code will be complicated (depending on which flavor of SQL your database supports).
 Languages like Python make such statistical calculations straightforward, so it is natural to write a Python (or R, SAS, Stata, etc.) program that connects to the DBMS that contains our data, fetches the required data from the DBMS, and then calculates the